shivk-1/shivk-1/README.md

 ## what i do

-founding engineer at rayat and company → building backend systems for car dealerships
+founding engineer at a stealth startup → building backend systems for car dealerships

 ---